kodekloudhub/community-faq/docs/how-tos/howto-install-gateway-api-on-kk-playground.md

       parentRefs:
       - name: my-example-com-gateway    # Name of the Gateway created above
         namespace: traefik              # Namespace where the above Gateway is deployed
-        sectionName: http               # Specific listener in the Gateway resource
+        sectionName: http               # Specific named listener in the Gateway resource
-        port: 8000
       hostnames:
       - echo.example.com                # Hostname for this service
       rules:                            # The rules are similar to Ingress